Mali War

-In 2017, Ansar Dine, the Sahara branch of AQIM, Katiba Macina, and the rest of Al-Mourabitoun merged to form the Jama'at Nasr al-Islam wal-Muslimin (JNIM) coalition, pledging allegiance to Ayman al-Zawahiri, then-leader of Al-Qaeda.
+In 2017, Ansar Dine, the Sahara branch of AQIM, Katiba Macina, and the rest of Al-Mourabitoun merged to form the Jama'at Nasr al-Islam wal-Muslimin (JNIM) coalition, pledging allegiance to Ayman al-Zawahiri, then-leader of al-Qaeda.
 From the founding of the Islamic State – Sahel Province in 2015, the proxy groups of the Islamic State and al-Qaeda in the country, in what researchers called the "Sahel exception" or "Sahel anomaly", peacefully co-existed in their fights against the Malian government and her allies.

 By the first half of 2018, rebel attacks had intensified significantly, and by July of that year, northern Mali had largely slipped from government control.
 Jihadist activity was no longer confined to the north; it expanded rapidly into central Mali.
 By 2020, some estimates suggested that only one-third of the country remained under government authority.
 The "jihadist idyll" ended in 2019 when open conflict broke out between JNIM and the ISSP.

 Following mass protests, elements of the Malian armed forces, led by Special Forces Col. Assimi Goïta, began a mutiny, and subsequently undertook a coup d'état against Keita in 2020.
 Bah Ndaw was appointed interim president, although it was presumed he would serve as a figurehead, as Goïta, being in the military, would have been controversial in the eyes of Western governments.
 A second coup by Goïta followed in 2021 due to differences between them and their respective camps over whether to cooperate with France or Russia.

 By the end of the year, hundreds of Wagner Group mercenaries, who would go on to commit several civilian massacres, began deploying across Mali.
 Their presence prompted strong objections from international forces, despite widespread anti-French sentiment among the Malian population.
 In February 2022, Canada, France, and its European partners announced a full troop withdrawal within six months, citing Wagner's presence.

 In 2023, the withdrawal of MINUSMA and the handover of its 12 military bases at the junta's request heightened tensions between the government and the Strategic Framework for the Defense of the People of Azawad (CSP), a coalition of the CMA and Platform.
 Disputes arose particularly over bases in Ber and the Kidal region, which they argued, under the accords, they were entitled to, even if small army units may be located there.
 They would not allow the army to take over the bases without prior negotiations.
 Later, after previously accusing the junta and Wagner of multiple ceasefire and human rights violations, the CMA declared war on the government, prompting most Platform groups to leave the CSP.
-On 30 November 2024, the members of the CSP dissolved themselves and merged into the Azawad Liberation Front, officially returning to demands for the independence of Azawad.
+On 30 November 2024, the members of the CSP dissolved themselves and merged into the Azawad Liberation Front (FLA), officially returning to demands for the independence of Azawad.
+On 25 April 2026, the FLA launched an offensive against the junta alongside JNIM, recapturing Kidal and parts of Gao.
+The FLA and JNIM each issued statements confirming their mutual cooperation for the first time since the war began.